legendarycode3/raffle-smart-contract/README.md

 ## Makefile
 A Makefile is included to streamline commands for cleaning, building, testing, updating, formatting, deployment, and more.
 You can use it to execute tasks without needing to remember specific commands.
-Just run the command you
+Just run the command you need like this:

 ## Learn More (Resources)
 * [Solidity Documentation](https://docs.soliditylang.org/en/v0.8.35-pre.1/)